 Our teachers, staff, and pastors endeavor to model Christ’s character as we support parents committed to raising children who know and love Jesus Christ.
 We have a responsibility to train our students in biblical truths that transcend subject matter and inform every facet of life.
 Not only do we seek to teach our students biblical knowledge, but in line with the extensive tradition of Classical Christian education, our students learn how God encompasses all knowledge: math, logic, literature, art, music, science, physical education, and history.

 Classical Christian education utilizes the Trivium, which in Latin translates as “three roads.”
-Ancient Greco-Roman education was structured around the trivium – the three roads of learning – which consist of grammar, logic, and rhetoric.
-Grammar refers to the comprehension of facts.
-Logic refers to the understanding of relationships among these facts.
-And rhetoric refers to an individual’s eloquent expression of this understanding.
+These “three roads” are grammar, logic, and rhetoric.
+The grammar stage refers to the beginning of learning in which a student learns the foundational facts about a subject.
+Logic refers to the reasoning used to draw appropriate inferences among these facts.
+Rhetoric refers to an individual’s eloquent expression of the knowledge and understanding they have gained.

-The goals of Classical Christian education are to know our Creator by more fully understanding the world around us and to develop within each student an ability to master new subjects and to express what they learn in a cohesive, articulate, and persuasive manner.
+Our goal, and the reason for our distinctively classical Christian culture, is that our students will know our Creator by more fully understanding the world around them.
+We strive to develop within each student an ability to master new subjects and to express what they learn in a cohesive, articulate, and persuasive manner.